ketch-com/ketch-forwarder/api/dsr/v1/Delete.md

   "response": {
     "status": "in_progress",
     "reason": "other",
-    "resultMessage": "we are processing the request",
+    "resultMessage": "We are processing the request",
     "expectedCompletionTimestamp": 123,
     "requestID": "abc123"
     "identities": [